GSS-Cogs/work-env/installation.md

 Which (at time of writing) installs my own preference of using `better-exceptions` on top of the standard work dependencies.

-Feel free to pr your own preference choices in 👍
+Feel free to pr your own preferences file in 👍

 ## Scripts